Andrew Gold: 1990s

 In the 1990s, Gold once again joined forces with ex-bandmates Karla Bonoff, Wendy Waldman and Kenny Edwards to re-form Bryndle and release their first full-length album, Bryndle.

-In 1996, Gold left Bryndle and released the children's Halloween-oriented novelty album Halloween Howls, featuring the track "Spooky Scary Skeletons".
+In 1996, Gold left Bryndle and released the children's Halloween-oriented novelty album Halloween Howls.
+It features covers of "Monster Mash" and the themes from The Addams Family and Ghostbusters, plus nine original songs, including "Spooky, Scary Skeletons", which regained popularity from the 2010s onwards as an Internet meme.
 The same year, he released the solo album ....Since 1951, and produced Stephen Bishop's Blue Guitar album.
 Thereafter, he recorded the psychedelic '60s tribute album Greetings from Planet Love under the pseudonym "The Fraternal Order of the All," releasing it on his own record label, "QBrain Records."
 This album was a multi-tracked solo affair with Gold essentially playing all of the instruments and singing all of the vocals on original songs in the style of Gold's favorite 1960s bands such as The Beatles, The Byrds and The Beach Boys.

 He produced, composed, and/or wrote tracks for numerous films, such as the comedy Rectuma from director Mark Pirro, and contributed songs to many television soundtracks and commercials.
 Among his more high-profile gigs, he sang "Final Frontier," the theme song for the television sitcom Mad About You.
 In a remarkable turn of events, his rendition of the song was used as the wake-up call for the Mars Pathfinder space probe in 1996.

 Gold also produced seven albums for Japanese singer-songwriter Eikichi Yazawa.